playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 There are even tweaks that're done with Windows to make it easier to use.
 If you run the `code` command to open a file, it will download a "VSCode remote server" to allow you to use your Windows install for both Linux and Windows commands.
 You can even [share SSH keys between Windows and WSL](https://devblogs.microsoft.com/commandline/sharing-ssh-keys-between-windows-and-wsl-2/)!

+The cross-WSL compatibility isn't uni-directional, either.
+You can [open files from your Linux filesystem in Windows](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/), [call Windows executables from WSL](https://docs.microsoft.com/en-us/windows/wsl/interop#run-windows-tools-from-wsl), and much more!

 ### Shell Configuration {#linux-shell}

 If you prefer an alternative shell, such as ZSH or Fish, you're able to install those in your distro as well.
 For example, I have an [`oh-my-zsh`](https://ohmyz.sh/) instance that runs anytime I start-up `bash`.